ORIGYN-SA/minting-starter/README.md

 If you already have a token that has access to the dApps repo you can skip this step

--   First, make sure you have access to this [repo](https://github.com/ORIGYN-SA/DApps) (if not you ask your manager to give you access)
+-   First, make sure you have access to this [repo](https://github.com/ORIGYN-SA/DApps)
 -   [Generate a token](https://github.com/settings/tokens) with repo and write:packages permissions
 -   Save the token